 Winter is the best time to make memories with your friends and family.
 The pandemic had most of the people cancel their summer plans.
-But the people are ready to have a blast in the winter season.
+But the people are ready to have a blast in the winter season with the snow coming.
 If you are planning to visit the city of Vancouver in December, do not forget to do these 15 amazing yet affordable things:

 This is Vancouver’s largest holiday festival.
 More than 300,000 spectators come here to watch the parade.
 The parade includes 2500 participants, dance troupes, choirs, marching bands, 40 floats, community groups, and businesses like retirement planners, and vancouver dentists just dancing on the beat.
 The event starts with a nice and warming breakfast with Santa Claus at the Fairmont Hotel, Vancouver.
 Visiting the place of the event is free of cost.

 It is a government-owned ice-skating rink, where children and adults of any age can skate free of cost.
 It is located just at the outside plaza of Robson Square.
 This ice rink opens up to the public just when the temperature starts to drop in Vancouver.